-13 Whistleblowing
+13. Whistleblowing

-13.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.

-13.2 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
-If necessary, they should speak to the Chair of Governors or the Local Authority Designated Officer.

-13.3 All staff are aware of and understand how to use our school's whistleblowing procedures.
-(Appendix 8)

-13.4 All staff have access to the NSPCC Whistleblowing Helpline
+- 13.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 13.2 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
+If necessary, they should speak to the Chair of Governors or the Local Authority Designated Officer. - 13.3 All staff are aware of and understand how to use our school's whistleblowing procedures.
+The school follows the 'OAK Multi Academy Trust' whistleblowing policy which can be found linked in (Appendix 7) - 13.4 All staff have access to the NSPCC Whistleblowing Helpline

-14 Our role in the prevention of abuse
+14. Preventing abuse (Our role)